Shannen Doherty, ‘Beverly Hills, 90210’ star, dies at 53

 “We had a few bumps along the road, but golly, who doesn’t?” said Spelling, who died in 2006.
 “Everything Shannen did was blown out of proportion by the rag sheets.”

-Doherty co-starred with Holly Marie Combs and Alyssa Milano in "Charmed" from 1998-2001, at which point her character was replaced by one played by Rose McGowan.
-Doherty appeared in the "90210" sequel series seven years later, along with original series star Jennie Garth, and competed on "Dancing with the Stars" in 2010.
-She also worked on the third "Beverly Hills, 90210" reboot, called "BH90210," a meta send-up of the show that aired for one season in 2019.
+Doherty starred with Holly Marie Combs and Alyssa Milano in "Charmed" from 1998-2001, at which point her character was replaced by one played by Rose McGowan.
+Doherty appeared in the "90210" sequel series seven years later and competed on "Dancing with the Stars" in 2010.
+She also worked on the third "Beverly Hills, 90210" reboot, "BH90210," a meta send-up that reunited most of the original cast and aired for one season in 2019.

 She also appeared in a tribute episode of "Riverdale" dedicated to that show's star — and her late "Beverly Hills, 90210" on-screen love interest — Luke Perry.